pgengler/ember-cli-deploy-with-rsync/README.md

 ## Configuration Options

 ### host
-  The host name or ip address of the machine to connet to.
+  The host name or IP address of the machine to connect to.

 *Default:* `''`

 ### username

-  The username to use to open a ssh connection.
+  The username to use to open an SSH connection.

 *Default:* `''`